jarmo/candalf/README.md

 After running candalf then `spells/command.sh` will be marked as successfully ran and you can remove `CAST_NEVER=1` flag.

-However, using a solution like this should be a very last resort.
+However, using a solution like this should be the very last resort.
 Use a VM for testing and its snapshot functionality to avoid situations like this in the first place!